skiadas/NumberTheoryCourse/notes/numbers_division_theorem.md

 Before we look at the proof, let us look at some consequences of the theorem:

-- The fact that every integers is odd or even follows directly, by using $b=2$.
+- The fact that every integer is odd or even follows directly, by using $b=2$.
 - The fact from your homework that every integer was in one of the types A, B, C follows directly, by using $b=3$.

 Technical proof: